Real-Sello/alx-low_level_programming/0x00-hello_world/README.md

 		- Our program should return 1
 		- Our program should compile without any warnings when using the ```-Wall``` ```gcc``` option
 ___

+## :bust_in_silhouette: Author

+All code and documentation is owned and maintained by [Sello Prince Moneatse](https://github.com/Real-Sello)